Cloudmersive/Cloudmersive.APIClient.Ruby.DocumentAndDataConvert/client/docs/SplitDocumentApi.md

 input_file = File.new("/path/to/file.txt") # File | Input file to perform the operation on.

 opts = {
-  return_document_contents: true # BOOLEAN | Set to true to return the contents of each Worksheet directly, set to false to only return URLs to each resulting worksheet.
+  return_document_contents: true # BOOLEAN | Set to true to return the contents of each presentation directly, set to false to only return URLs to each resulting presentation.
 Default is true.
 }

 begin